outpostHQ/website/content/handbook/basics/syntax.md

 ---
-title: Syntax
+title: Syntax in-depth
+menuTitle: Syntax in-depth
-description: An in-depth look at the syntax of the language
+description: An in-depth look at the syntax of the language.
 menuIndex: 40
 ---